-To satisfy the major requirement, a student must complete a departmental major, an interdepartmental major, or a collegiate program (College of Letters or College of Social Studies).
+To satisfy the major requirement, a student must complete a departmental major, an interdepartmental major, or a collegiate program (College of Ease Asian Studies, College of Letters or College of Social Studies).
 A student will graduate if the requirements of one major are fulfilled in conjunction with the completion of other degree requirements.

 Students may apply for a major any time after the drop/add period in the semester in which they have reached second semester sophomore standing.
 However, application for admission to the College of Letters or the College of Social Studies should be submitted by first-year students during their second semester.
 Eligibility requirements are set by the department, program, or college, which may deny access or the privilege of continuation to any student whose performance is unsatisfactory.
 Students who have not been accepted into a major by the beginning of their junior year have a hold placed on their enrollment.
 Students may not declare more than a combined total of three majors, certificates, and minors.

 The departmental major is an integrated program of advanced study approved by the major department.
 It consists of a minimum of eight course credits numbered 201 or higher.
 No more than four course credits in the departmental major may be elected from other than the major department.
 Please see Graduation Requirements for the number of credits that may be counted toward the bachelor of arts degree and oversubscription.

 In those departments in which a comprehensive examination is required, passing the examination is a condition of graduation.
 The major departments determine the nature and scope of the examinations, the amount of supervision to be given to the student in preparation for them, and the time and place of their administration.
 Both oral and written examinations may be required.